The Arts and Letters Summer Internship Program helps students gain professional experience in a variety of industries around the world.

 Since it began in 2010, The program has awarded in excess of $600,000 in funding to more than 250 students interning around the world.

 To apply for funding assistance, students must first secure an internship.
-The Career Center offers many resources to help students find and apply for internships.
+Undergraduate Career Services offers many resources to help students find and apply for internships.
 Many academic departments in the College also assist majors in securing internships.

 “I worked with the marketing team to launch a new product and saw firsthand how a successful business operates.
 The support I received helped me cover the high costs of living in a European city.
 I was able to take an unpaid internship and gain a new perspective on the world of international business.”

 Received ALSIP funding to intern at Cyberonics in Brussels, Belgium